 What is Customer Screening in AML?

-Customer screening in Anti-Money Laundering (AML) is the process of evaluating individuals and businesses to identify potential financial crime risks.
+Customer screening in AML is the process of evaluating individuals and businesses to identify potential financial crime risks.
 It involves comparing customer data against sanctions lists, politically exposed persons (PEP) databases and adverse media sources to detect links to money laundering, fraud or other illegal activities.
 A key component of this process is customer risk assessment, which helps financial institutions determine the level of scrutiny each customer requires.

 Why Is Customer Screening Important for AML